For urgent consular assistance call

 It is rare for people who commit these crimes to be successfully prosecuted by the law.

 There are consistent, ongoing allegations and reports of sexual misconduct.
-These reports involve religious groups and their leaders.
-If you're visiting India for religious reasons, find out about your hosts before you travel.
+These reports have involved religious groups and their leaders.
+If you're visiting India for religious reasons, find out about your hosts before travelling.

 Avoid travelling alone if you're female, even in major cities and tourist sites.